CARLA-Loc: Synthetic SLAM Dataset with Full-stack Sensor Setup in Challenging Weather and Dynamic Environments: Experiment

 \subsection{VO and VIO experiment}

-In this section, ORB-SLAM3~\cite{9440682}, VINS-Fusion~\cite{qin2019a}, and S-MSCKF~\cite{8258858} are used as visual (inertial) SLAM methods.
-We exclusively stereo visual (SVO) or stereo visual-inertial (SVIO) configurations for our experiments, eschewing monocular setups.
-This is because the primary objective in the experiment is to isolate and examine the impact of dynamic weather conditions and environmental variables on systems that accurately establish scale.
-Monocular VIO approaches necessitate scale initialization and have divergent strategies, which introduce extra uncertainty into the experiment.
+In this section, the performance of ORB-SLAM3~\cite{9440682}, VINS-Fusion~\cite{qin2019a}, and S-MSCKF~\cite{8258858} as visual (inertial) SLAM methods is evaluated.
+The experiments focus exclusively on stereo visual (SVO) or stereo visual-inertial (SVIO) configurations, deliberately avoiding monocular setups.
+The rationale behind this choice is the aim to specifically assess the influence of external factors on systems capable of accurately establishing scale.
+Since monocular VIO methods require scale initialization and employ varying strategies, they could introduce additional variables that might complicate the assessment.

 The results of VO and VIO experiment is shown in Tab.~\ref{tab:visual_result}.
 ORB-SLAM3 outperforms the other two methods.
-Out of all 42 sequences, ORB-SLAM3 SVIO achieves the highest localization accuracy in 17 sequences, followed by the non-inertial mode of ORB-SLAM3 with 14 sequences.
+Out of all 42 sequences, ORB-SLAM3 SVIO achieves the highest localization accuracy in 17 sequences, followed by the non-inertial mode of it with 14 sequences.
 When considering different presets of the same map, sequences with dynamic objects exhibit a significant decrease in accuracy.
 This is in line with our expectations, and to illustrate this difference, we specifically plot the trajectories of the ORB-SLAM3 SVO mode under map 03 and map 07 (Fig.~\ref{fig:vslam_plot}).
 The inclusion of inertial sensors to some extent enhances the SLAM method's resistance to dynamic objects.
 Among all 21 dynamic sequences, ORB-SLAM3 SVIO mode has a superior accuracy in 11 sequences compared to the pure visual mode, while VINS SVIO outperforms the pure visual mode in 11 sequences.

-Regarding the influence of weather factors, most experimental results suggest that localization under "Rainy Night" conditions is less accurate than under "Foggy Noon".
-Somewhat unexpectedly, in static environments, many sequences under "Clear Noon" conditions have poorer localization outcomes than "Foggy Noon".
-We theorize that favorable conditions result in an increase in distant feature points, the disparity errors of stereo pixels at these points are relatively large, affecting the overall localization performance.
+Regarding the influence of weather factors, the intuition is that localization under rainy should be worse that clear weather.
+However, in static environments, many sequences under "Clear Noon" have poorer localization accuracy than "Foggy Noon".
+Root reason behind this could be that clear weather conditions increase the presence of distant feature points.
+The disparity errors of stereo pixels at these faraway points tend to be relatively large, which negatively affects the overall localization performance.